Registering Your Vehicle

 Once you have your Colleague ID#, proceed to step two below.

-Click on the "proceed to iparq" link here to be taken to the parking website.
+Click the following link to be taken to the parking website: Proceed to iParq.
 From there, click on the "CLICK HERE" section under 'Buy Permits' and follow the instructions to either setup an account or login to your existing one.
 For a step-by-step tutorial of how to register your vehicle, please see follow this link: iParq Registration Tutorial.